 Are Grant Recipients Required To Submit A Final Evaluation?

 Yes, all grant recipients are required to submit a Final Evaluation.
-A copy of the required evaluation form is included in the grant award packet and all Final Evaluation forms are available for download on the Grantee Toolkit page.
-Please note that it is the grantees responsibility to contact the Program Officer for Community Investment should the grantee need to seek any grant project changes.
+A copy of the required evaluation form is included in the grant award packet and all Final Evaluation forms are available for download on the Grantee Toolkit Page Please note that it is the grantee’s responsibility to contact the Community Investment Team should the grantee need to seek any grant project changes.
 All grant shifts are submitted to TFEC and the respective grantmaking committee for evaluation, approval, and/or denial.
+See additional details below.

 We Are Using A Fiscal Sponsor—What Do We Need To Know?

-If using a fiscal sponsor, your application must include a letter signed by the Executive Leader of the organization who is acting as your Fiscal Sponsor indicating their agreement to act as your Fiscal Sponsor.
-An original signature is required and the letter should be submitted via mail or delivery with your application attachments.
+If using a fiscal sponsor, you will need to apply using that organization’s information during registration such as; Organization Name, Address, Federal EIN, Executive Director/CEO/President Contact Information.
+The Fiscal Sponsor organization will also need to review and sign off on the application before submission.
+There will be instructions in the application on how to send them a copy of the application to review and sign off on.
 The organization acting as your Fiscal Sponsor will receive notification of whether or not a grant has been awarded.
 If a grant is awarded the Fiscal Sponsor be required to execute the Grant Agreement and awarded grant funds will be sent to the Fiscal Sponsor to be allocated to your organization appropriately.
 The Fiscal Sponsor will be responsible for ensuring the funds are used as indicated in the original proposal and/or Grant Agreement.
-If using a fiscal sponsor, be sure to follow all direction under the “Fiscal Sponsor” heading within each grant application’s grant guidelines.
+If using a fiscal sponsor, be sure to follow all direction under the “Fiscal Sponsor” heading within each grant application

 Getting to Know TFEC